unknownkeyNB/WeirdScript/README.md

 WeirdScript is Script-based programming language that written on C++

-WeirdScript v similar to Batch-script
+WeirdScript very similar to Batch-script

 # ⚠️ WARNING ⚠️